American volunteers bled and led way to WW1 100 years ago

 America was strongly isolationist when the war began in 1914, even as anti-German sentiment grew.
 Volunteering was frowned upon by the government, but such men as Stone (and some women) pointed the way as U.S. entry became inevitable.

-The United States entered the war against Germany on April 4, 1917 and eventually lost some 116,500 soldiers and sailors.
+The United States entered the war against Germany on April 4, 1917, as an independent associate of the Allied Powers and eventually lost some 116,500 soldiers and sailors.

 This was more than in Korea and Vietnam combined, but a fraction of the 9 million killed in the four-year conflict that consumed 36 countries, changed warfare, redrew maps from Europe to the Middle East, and left America at the top of the global order.